aboutcode-org/vulnerablecode/docs/source/index.rst

 Advisory Curation
 ~~~~~~~~~~~~~~~~~

-Learn how to review and enrich vulnerability advisory data.
+Learn how to review and curate vulnerability advisories.

 - :ref:`advisory_todos`